 - Answer phones to assist guests with questions, registrations, and event ticket sales

-- Support The Cabin’s marketing efforts, including membership mailings, blogging, updating community calendars and social media.
+- Support The Cabin’s development and marketing efforts, including membership mailings, email newsletters, updating community calendars and social media.

 - Help manage student classroom anthologies and other publications, including copy-editing, layout, and printing

-- Assist the staff at Cabin events including set-up, visitor services, photography, and take down
+- Assist the staff at Cabin events like Readings & Conversations, Storyfort, and author receptions.
+Duties include set-up, visitor services, and take down.

 - Help maintain Cabin facilities